 The lessons she learned put Ivey ahead of the curve when it comes to education.

-The only thing that Ivey would have done differently?
+The only thing that Ivey would have done differently before attending American College of Education?
 Go back sooner.

 “I should have checked into it sooner than I did.
 In the very beginning, Climb Credit was not available … but I should have probably started earlier and sought out other ways to fund my degree advancement.
 However, it worked out great with Climb Credit … better late than never.

 “I do want to go back within the next couple of years to pursue either an Education Specialist or Educational Doctorate degree in Educational Leadership or Principalship as a way to open up opportunities for possible advancement to administration or district-level leadership in the future — and I will likely use Climb Credit when the time comes to return to school.”

 Want to create your own student success story?

 Ivey is a client of Climb’s.
 However, she was not paid or otherwise compensated for this testimonial.
 This testimonial reflects the real-life experiences and opinions of Ivey; however, it should not be assumed that all users will have the same experiences.
 Individual results may vary.